shujatoor/phi3nedtuned-ner-json/README.md

 print('Question:',qs, '\n')

 messages = [
-    #{"role": "system", "content": f" Only fill the provided JSON Object.
+    #{"role": "system", "content": f"Only fill the provided JSON Object.
 Only output the answer, nothing else.
 Do not give output other than the  required JSON Object {q_json}"},
     {"role": "user", "content": qs},

 ]